 Perhaps you may not be able to delete an email due to its importance, or you can’t immediately reply because a reply may not be warranted.
 Maybe the email is an interesting article that you actually want to read later.
 I personally don’t get interesting emails like that, but, hey, I respect the concept.
 What I don’t respect is leaving those emails in your inbox.
 Archive those suckers out of your inbox and continue to convince yourself that you’ll read them later.

-Deleting, replying, and archiving messages in your inbox will go a long way toward getting you to an empty inbox.
+Deleting, replying, and archiving messages in your inbox will go a long way towards getting you to an empty inbox.
 However, those actions can only occur after the damage has been done (i.e., the email lands in your inbox).
 It is far better to preemptively keep emails from getting into your inbox altogether.
 One of the best ways to do this is to set up a filter that automatically performs an action on a message based on criteria you establish.
 Does the office cafeteria send a weekly menu?
-Create a filter that automatically files those emails into your "Gross But Convenient Lunch Options" folder.
-Does that runner girl at the office (who you don't even work with) keep emailing you with requests to fund her next 10k or half marathon?
-Email her your bank account and routing number with the subject "Use Wisely" and automatically filter those messages into your "Pay It Forward" folder.
+Create a filter that automatically files those emails into your “Bland But Convenient Lunch Options” folder.
+Does the avid runners at your office (who you don’t even work with) keep emailing you with requests to fund their next 10k or half marathon?
+Send an email to them with you bank account and routing number with the subject “Use Wisely” and automatically filter those messages into your “Pay It Forward” folder.

 Another way to preemptively keep email out of your inbox is to unsubscribe from email newsletters.
-If someone wants to get information to you, then they should publish an RSS feed and let you subscribe to it via Feedly or some other RSS reader (but, c'mon, Feedly is the best).
-Don't let those email newsletters clutter your inbox.
+If someone wants to get information to you, then they should publish an RSS feed and let you subscribe to it via and RSS tool like Feedly or become interesting enough for you to follow on [Twitter](https://twitter.com.
+Don’t let those email newsletters clutter your inbox.
 Filter them out.

 So, transform those messages!
 Instead of waiting to schedule a meeting, immediately add it to your calendar and use the body of the email to create the agenda for your meeting.
 Then Delete or Archive the email.
-If the email is a task that takes more than a minute to do, add it to your To Do list and then get the email out of your inbox (if it takes less than a minute, do it immediately).
-If the email has a great attachment, detach it from the email and put it in a file storage area or inside your corporate knowlege base.
+If the email is a task that takes more than a minute to do, add it to your real task list (Trello and Bear are great options) and then get the email out of your inbox (remember, if it takes less than a minute, do it immediately).
+If the email has a great attachment, detach it from the email and put it in your personal cloud storage system or inside your corporate knowledge repository.
 I prefer Dropbox for the former and a wiki for the latter.

 Delete, Reply, Archive, Filter, and Transform make up the D.R.A.F.T.
 Method.
-Like any other method, it is only useful if it is used, and you have to use it over and over again to make it a habit.
-It will take some time, but you'll have a much more manageable inbox if you D.R.A.F.T. your emails.
+Like any other method, it’s only useful if it’s used, and you have to use it over and over again to make it a habit.
+It will take some time, but you’ll have a much more manageable inbox if you D.R.A.F.T. your emails.